simplymichael/smart-form-validator/README.md

   and/or maximum specified length.
 - **`numberValidator`:** checks that a field contains only the numbers `0 - 9`.
   The field can also accept whitespace characters with the `allowWhitespace` rule set to true.
-- **`regexValidator`:** lets us specify a custom regex for validating the field.
+- **`regexValidator`:** checks that a field's value conforms to a custom regex constraint.
-- **`requiredFieldValidator`:** takes a boolean value indicating whether the field is required (`true`) or not (`false`).
+- **`requiredFieldValidator`:** checks that a field is not empty, and has some data entered into it.

 **Notes:**:
-- For a rule to be enforced, there must be a validator defined to enforce its constraints.
+- For a constraint to be enforced, there must be a corresponding validator defined to check for it.
 - We can create custom validators that make use of the available rules or that define their own rules.
-  See the [Creating custom validators](#creating-custom-validators) section for more.
+  See the [Creating custom validators](#creating-custom-validators) section for more on how to do this.

-### Effects
+### 4. Effects
 An Effect represents an action to be taken based on the outcome of a field's validatiion.
-We can, for example, use an effect to display hints to the user as they enter values into a field, to disable the submit button and prevent the form from being submitted unless every other field has valid input, or to add some special CSS effects to a field to indicate its state as either *valid* or *invalid*.
+We can, for example, use an effect to display hints to the user as they input data into a field, to disable the submit button and prevent the form from being submitted unless every other field has valid input, or to add some special CSS effects to a field to indicate its state as either *valid* or *invalid*.

+Having dedicated effect handlers helps reduce the surface area for surprises arising from side-effects during form validation.

+**Note:** As with rules and validators, we can create and register custom effects that can be applied for when a field is either valid or invalid.
+The section on [Creating custom effects](#creating-custom-effects) goes into details on how to do this.

 ## Customizing Smart Form Validator
 Smart Form Validator is easy to customize.
+To customize Smart Form Validator, we just need to, as already stated:
-- We can create custom rules.
+- (optionally) create custom constraints.
-- We can create custom validators for those rules or for any of the default-supported rules.
+- create custom validators for to check for custom constraints created by us or other third-parties, or for any of the default-supported constraints.
-- And we can create custom effects to respond to the result of validation.
+- (optionally) create custom effects to respond to the result of validation from either our own custom validator(s) or the default validators.

 ### Creating custom validators
-A validator is a function that is called to, well, *validate* the data entered into a field.
+A validator is a function that is called to, well... *validate* the data entered into a field.
 The validator function is passed the following positional arguments in order:
 1. **`value`:** the data entered by the user into the field.
-2. **`rule`:** an object containing the rules specified for that field.
+2. **`rule`:** an object containing the constraints specified for that field.
-   The validator checks that the `value` adheres to the rules.
+   The validator checks that the `value` adheres to the rule.
 3. **`prevResult`:** a boolean value that tells the current validator the result of the previous validator in the chain of validators attached to this field.
 4. **`extras`:** an object containing any extra information.
-For example, a checkbox can have the value `on` or `off` and a `checked` state that can be either `true` or `false`.
+   A checkbox, for example, can have the value `on` or `off` and a `checked` state that can be either `true` or `false`.
-   The value (`on` or `off`) will be passed as the first argument to the validator.
+   The value (`on` or `off`) will be passed as the first argument (the `value` argument) to the validator.
    The `checked` state will be passed in as `extras.checked`.

-A validator should return `true` if the field passed the validation rules.
+A validator should return `true` if the field passed the validation rule.
 Otherwise it should return `false`.

 ### Registering validators
-After creating a validator, we must register it with the `addValidator(name, validator, meta)` method.
+After creating a validator, we must register it with the `addValidator(name, validator, meta)` method of the `SmartFormValidator` instance.

 `addValidator` takes three arguments:
-- **`name` {String} (required):** an arbitrary string that serves as a unique name for the validator.
+- **`name` {String} (required):** an arbitrary string that can serve as a unique name for the validator.
 - **`validator` {Function} (required):** the validator function itself.
 - **`meta` {Object} (optional):** an object that holds meta information about the validator.
   To prevent naming conflict with other validators, we can have a `meta.namespace` property.